 Circumstances for Second-Time Offenders

 Some second-time offenders might not be eligible for diversion programs that would result in the charges being dismissed.
-Second-time offenders may not be eligible for a withholding of adjudication, which is a means of resolving a Felony case in Ft.
-Lauderdale by avoiding a conviction on an individual’s record.
+Second-time offenders may not be eligible for a withholding of adjudication, which is a means of resolving a Felony case by avoiding a conviction on an individual’s record.

 For a secondary or subsequent offense, a first offense could leave points on an individual’s record (on their sentencing guidelines scoresheet) and that would enhance the penalty on a second or subsequent offense.
 Second-time offenders should absolutely get in touch with a Ft.
-Lauderdale auto theft lawyer if they have been charged with this defense again.
+Lauderdale lawyer if they have been charged with auto theft again.

 Any allegation of criminal activity should not be taken lightly, especially when it involves a Felony accusation.
 When someone is a convicted felon, they lose certain rights as a result of their conviction.
 An individual’s employment prospects are significantly diminished with a Felony conviction and any type of Felony disposition on their record.